Rejection is a fact of life. Especially the writing life. As one crusty publishing veteran said:

-What if your book is published but gets panned in a review in “Publisher’s Weekly,” “The New York Times,” or “The Romantic Times Book Review?”
+What if your book gets panned in a review in “Publisher’s Weekly,” “The New York Times,” or “The Romantic Times Book Review?”

 Let’s back up to the very beginning of the process…

 When an agent says no with a rejection letter that turns out to be a standard form letter.
 Is that bad?
 Hardly.